EvilCheetah/contact-card-for-chat/README.md

 ## How to Run

 Before running the project, make sure the dependencies are installed.
-In order to do that, run `npm i`.
+In order to do that, run `pnpm i`.

-To test the app builds, run `npm run build`.
+To test the app builds, run `pnpm run build`.
-To view the visualization, run `npm start`.
+To view the visualization, run `pnpm start`.